jundi69/pccl/README.md

 CRC32 hashing and quantization, fallback to a generic implementation should always be possible.
 Feel free to create issues for architecture-induced compilation failures.

+For optimal performance, we recommend compiling with an OpenMP supported compiler.
+While PCCL will compile without it, it may result in significant performance degradation.
+NOTE: The default clang distribution of macOS does not support OpenMP!
+We recommend compiling with clang as distributed by the `llvm` homebrew package.

 ### Explicitly supported are:

 - x86_64